-Approximately one in five nurses develop hand dermatitis – a painful, debilitating condition which may require nursing staff to be moved out of clinical areas due to the risk of infection from damaged skin.
+Approximately one in five nurses develop hand dermatitis – a painful, debilitating condition which may require nursing staff to be moved out of clinical areas due to the risk of infection and inability to perform hand hygiene as a result of damaged skin.

 Hand dermatitis can be caused by frequent exposure to water, cleaning agents and inappropriate glove use.

 Types of glove fall into two main categories – examination and protective.
-It’s therefore crucial to carry out a risk assessment to decide whether, and which type of gloves to wear.
+It’s therefore crucial to carry out a risk assessment to decide whether a glove is required, and if so, which type of glove is needed.

 Download our leaflet and poster.

 More information on further resources and how to order packs for use where you work will be available shortly.